tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 ## 7. The Stockfish pattern: difficulty by mistake injection

-After several iterations of *making EXPERT play differently* (higher aggression, looser ranges, more bluffs), the data showed that "different" is not the same as "stronger" — multi-way aggression against calling-station mixes bleeds bb/100 regardless of difficulty.
+After several iterations of *making the top level play differently* (higher aggression, looser ranges, more bluffs), the data showed that "different" is not the same as "stronger" — multi-way aggression against calling-station mixes bleeds bb/100 regardless of difficulty.
 The pivot to the industry-standard pattern:

-> The four difficulty levels share **one identical engine**.
+> The three difficulty levels share **one identical engine**.
 They
 > differ only in the probability that the engine's planned decision
 > gets replaced by a recognisable recreational mistake.